Olympic cyclist Olivia Podmore dead at 24, shortly after Instagram post detailing mental health 'struggle'

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-A social media post made by Podmore just before her passing has many believing that her death may have been related to mental health struggles.
+A social media post by Podmore just before her passing has many believing that her death may have been related to mental health struggles.

 "Sport is an amazing outlet for so many people, it’s a struggle, it’s a fight but it’s so joyous," she wrote before in the now-deleted post.